 The construction at both airports is scheduled to start this year, according to a notice from the government of Iceland.
 At the Akureyri Airport, the terminal will be expanded, as will the tarmac, adding longevity to the airport and supporting tourism in the region.
 The construction at Egilsstaðir airport will increase operational security and safety at the site, as well as creating space to accommodate up to 20 large jets in the case of closures at Keflavík International Airport.

-Minister of Transport Sigurður Ingi Jóhannsson stated that construction of roads, airports, and ports was an important step toward preparing the country for once the COVID-19 epidemic has passed.
+Minister of Transport Sigurður Ingi Jóhannsson stated that construction of roads, airports, and ports was an important step toward preparing the country for tourism once the COVID-19 epidemic has passed.
 “Despite the collapse of the tourism industry, there is an urgent need to build up infrastructure and airports are one of the key components of the investment initiative.”

 The construction at both airports is intended to facilitate international flights as well.
 As Sigurður Ingi added in a Facebook post about the initiative: “In the long run, the country’s competitiveness will depend greatly on international flight connections and more gateways into the country have been on the government’s agenda.”

 Local government in Akureyri has long been lobbying for expansion to the airport in order to make it more viable for international flights.
 Akureyri Mayor Ásthildur Sturludóttir celebrated the announcement.
-“We are extremely pleased that the Transport Minister and the government as a whole have look at and listened to our wishes.”
+“We are extremely pleased that the Transport Minister and the government as a whole have looked at and listened to our wishes.”